SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 ## Implementing Feature-Flagged Styles

-Spartacus developers can handle breaking changes in styles by covering them with named feature flags, using the SCSS mixin `useFeatureStyles($featureName)` together with calling the `useFeatureStyles(featureName: string)` TS function in component's constructor.
-The styles wrapped in the SCSS mixin `useFeatureStyles` then apply or not depending on the Spartacus global config `{ features: { ... } }`.
+You can handle breaking changes in styles by assigning them to named feature flags.
+This is done by using the `useFeatureStyles($featureName)` SCSS mixin together with calling the `useFeatureStyles(featureName: string)` TypeScript function in the component's constructor.
+The styles that are wrapped in the `useFeatureStyles` SCSS mixin then apply or not depending on the Spartacus `{ features: { ... } }` global config.

-The SCSS mixin `useFeatureStyles` accepts a feature flag name.
-If the feature flag name is `undefined` or `false` in the global Spartacus config the styles wrapped in SCSS mixin `useFeatureStyles` are not activated in runtime.
+The `useFeatureStyles` SCSS mixin accepts a feature flag name.
+If the feature flag name is `undefined` or `false` in the global Spartacus config, then the styles wrapped in the `useFeatureStyles` SCSS mixin are not activated at runtime.

-The following example illustrates a style that requires an enabled feature flag of name `myFeature` to apply:
+The following is an example of a style that requires a `myFeature` feature flag to be enabled for the style to be applied:

 ```scss
 cx-some-component {